WYCD

 WYCD (99.5 FM, "New Country 99-5 YCD") is a commercial radio station licensed to Detroit, Michigan.
 It broadcasts a country music format and is owned by Audacy, Inc. WYCD's offices and studios are on American Drive in Southfield, Michigan.

 WYCD has an effective radiated power (ERP) of 17,500 watts.
-The transmitter is on Radio Plaza in Ferndale.
-It shares a tower with several other Detroit-area FM stations.
-WYCD broadcasts using HD Radio technology.
-Its HD-2 digital subchannel formerly aired "New Country" and the HD-3 subchannel formerly carried Contemporary Christian music.
+The transmitter, which shares a tower with several other Detroit-area FM stations, is on Radio Plaza in Ferndale.
+WYCD broadcasts using HD Radio technology; its HD-2 digital subchannel formerly aired "New Country", while the HD-3 subchannel formerly carried Contemporary Christian music as "The Crossing."

 History

 WCAR-FM and WABX

 In 1948, the 99.5 FM frequency was used by WCAR-FM in Pontiac, Michigan.
 It was the FM sister station of WCAR (now WDFN).
 In 1956, WCAR moved from Pontiac to Detroit.
 But few people owned FM radios in that era, so the FM signal was dropped, leaving 99.5 FM open in Detroit.
 (In 1964, WCAR bought WLIN-FM 92.3 and rename that station WCAR-FM.
 92.3 is now known as WMXD.)

-The 99.5 frequency returned to the air on May 4, 1960.
-This time, it was WABX, which began as a classical music station.
+The 99.5 frequency returned to the air on May 4, 1960, as WABX, which began as a classical music station.
 It switched to Middle of the Road music in 1964.
 For a short period beginning in August 1967, the station adopted an all-female disc jockey staff during the day, in an era when women were rarely heard on the radio.
 They played jazz-oriented pop music and humorous bits.
 The idea came from Mickey Shorr, who was program manager and creative director of Century Broadcasting Corp., the station's owner.

 During the fall of 1967, WABX began airing a new music show called "Troubadour" from 7 to 8 p.m., hosted by station manager John Small.
 The show featured blues, folk music and rock music.
 During this time, WABX was still airing an MOR format, with an emphasis on jazz-influenced music from artists like Frank Sinatra, Nat King Cole, Mel Tormé, Nancy Wilson and Joe Williams.

 Progressive Rock

 The strong, positive response generated by "Troubadour" was enough to convince the station's owners to adopt a full-time freeform progressive rock format.
-On February 1, 1968, playlist of acceptable tunes went out: the DJs picked their own music, and Century Broadcasting Corporation bit its tongue.
+On February 1, 1968, a playlist of acceptable tunes went out: the DJs picked their own music, and Century Broadcasting Corporation bit its tongue.
 With a progressive rock format, WABX became a springboard for the new music that no other station in the market aired.
-During the 1960s, the top music stations were 760 WJR, with its MOR format, and 800 CKLW, the Top 40 leader.
+During the 1960s, the top music stations were WJR, with its MOR format, and CKLW, the Top 40 leader.